-- Billing the contractor; - Adjusting future payments until the questioned costs have been recovered; and/or - Deducting the questioned costs from the final payment.
+- · Billing the contractor; - Adjusting future payments until the questioned costs have been recovered; and/or - Deducting the questioned costs from the final payment.

 There may also be good reasons not to pursue recovery of the questioned costs, such as when the costs to recover a small dollar amount are more than the over-payment.
-While this is an option, sufficient reasons, generally based on Assistant Attorney General guidance, are required to exercise this option.
+Sufficient reasons, generally based on Assistant Attorney General guidance, should be documented when exercising the option not to pursue recovery.